 And while those are legitimate questions and interpretations, focusing solely on the common archetypal meanings would be a mistake.

-When we heed our dreams, and listen deeply, when we look beyond symbolism into the living reality of the dream realm, we can access layers of meaning, and therefore healing, we will never find in a dream dictionary.
+When you heed your dreams, and listen deeply, when you look beyond symbolism into the living reality of the dream realm, you can access layers of meaning and healing you will never find in a dream dictionary.